 The presence of established white clover patches will likely require the use of an herbicide - make sure you do a lot of research on which chemicals are necessary for certain types of weeds.
 If white clover plants are young, they should be uprooted quickly before further spread.

 White clovers were not always all bad - they help to improve soil, contribute to controlling erosion, and are beneficial for animal grazing.
-Though they can be useful for your lawn under the right circumstances, white clovers often carry a variety of ailments such as fungi, viruses, and diseases.
-These ailments can make the presence of white clovers detrimental to your grass, soil, and possibly even surrounding plants.

 The white clover variety of weeds does not like dry soil and despises healthy, nutrient-rich soil.
 If you can keep your soil moist and keep up with fertilization, these are significant first steps in slowing the spread of white clover weeds.